pagkly/Zed/Investopedia4/Notary Definition.md

 Rose has just purchased an apartment and contacts a notary to finalize the sale.
 The notary prepares the [[deed]](https://www.investopedia.com/terms/d/deed.asp) of sale and declaration of ownership and finalizes the documents required for the transaction.

-As another example, consider the case of Jack who has recently had his will prepared.
+As another example, consider the case of Jack who has recently had his [[Will|will]] prepared.
 He and his lawyers sign the will in the presence of a notary.